st6autumn/St6.Interpo-Scale/README.md

 ## 📖 About

-**st6.interpo-scale** is a free, open-source Adobe After Effects extension that brings professional AI video processing to your timeline.
+**st6.interpo-scale** is a free, Adobe After Effects extension that brings professional AI video processing to your timeline.
 Everything runs locally on your GPU — no cloud, no subscriptions, no accounts required.

 Select a comp or layer, toggle the processing steps you need, and hit render.
 The extension handles frame extraction, AI inference, and automatic re-import back into your project.